ipython/ipyparallel/docs/configuration-setup.rst

 -------

 You may have an allocation on your HPC system that is referenced by a *project*.
-This is typically a short bit of text references your group or a particular project.
+This is typically a short bit of text that references your group or a particular project.
 This is typically given to you by your IT administrator when they give you an allocation of hours on the HPC system.

 .. code-block:: yaml